 Our clients' products are subject to seasonal consumer buying patterns.
-As a result, the services we provide to our clients are also subject to seasonality, with significantly higher revenues and operating income typically being realized from handling our clients' products during the first half of our fiscal year, which includes the holiday selling season.
+As a result, the services we provide to our clients are also subject to seasonality, with significantly higher revenues and operating income typically being realized from handling our clients' products during our second fiscal quarter, which includes the holiday selling season.